Sherwood Park Dental Implants

 Like real teeth, implants need to be maintained and cleaned regularly as part of a healthy oral care routine and will need regular appointments to ensure they are taken care of.
 However, if implants are properly cared for, they are likely to last many years and are often preferable because of their longevity.
 They are often the best option to replace missing teeth.

 If you are still unsure about whether dental implants are the right choice for you, here are some of the criteria to consider if implants would suitable for you.

 If you are a smoker or have damaged or infected jaw bones, for example if you have undergone radiotherapy, have osteoporosis or diabetes, you will need to speak to a dentist first about the suitability of implants as they may not be the best option.
-If you would like a consultation or to speak to a member visit our website or contact us.
-We offer appointments throughout the week including evenings and weekends where you can speak to a member of our team about dental implants.
+If you would like a consultation or to speak to a dentist contact us today.
+We offer appointments throughout the week where you can speak to a member of our team about dental implants.